khose-ie/em-soft-framework-example/README.md

 - Kbuild

-To get a starting point, just search for the string `myapp` in all Makefiles and Kconfig files.
+To get a starting point, just search for the string `app` in all Makefiles and Kconfig files.
 As a first task, replace these strings with your own application name.